fandul/blog-Entry/README.md

 ## To Sum it All Up

+This is just an (one) example of how a Jenkinsfile can look, and the aforementioned description is how we chose to configure the Jenkins behaviour.
 As we have discovered like so many others, we end up saving quite a lot of time by implementing build automation, and by that we potentially save money.
 Even with a "small" increase in efficiency, it's a large sum of money on a big budget.
 And with help of Jenkins your software deployment becomes simple, stable, and more reliable.